How to Best Spend 2 Days in Yellowstone National Park

 Where can I find a Yellowstone 2 day itinerary?

 This is why I have decided to help those planning a 2 day trip to Yellowstone, by compiling some of my favourite spots from my trip.

 This Ultimate Yellowstone 2 day itinerary will tick off many of the parks must see attractions, without feeling rushed or overwhelmed.
 So if you are planning on taking a short trip to America’s very first National Park and have no idea where to start.
 Then stay tuned for this action-packed 2-day itinerary.

 *There is a Bonus One Day Possible Itinerary at the End*

-The above map shows all of my favourite spots from my 2 days in Yellowstone National Park.
+The above map shows best things to see in Yellowstone in 2 days.
 Starting points may vary, I personally began my journey from Cody, Wyoming (highlighted in dark Purple).

-All stops on day one, Old Faithful, Black Sand Basin and Grand Prismatic Spring are highlighted in Red.
+All stops from the first day in Yellowstone, the Old Faithful, Black Sand Basin and Grand Prismatic Spring are highlighted in Red.

-While those from day 2, the West Thumb Basin, Mud Volcano, The Grand Canyon of Yellowstone, Calcite Springs and Mammoth Hot Springs, are highlighted in Yellow.
+While all those from the second day, the West Thumb Basin, Mud Volcano, The Grand Canyon of Yellowstone, Calcite Springs and Mammoth Hot Springs, are highlighted in Yellow.